-UPROFIT company and BULENOX company are both prop firms that offer funded trading programs to traders.
-Traders have been capitalizing on the opportunities offered by these two prop firms to gain access to the funds they need to trade the financial markets.
+UPROFIT and BULENOX are both proprietary trading firms that provide funded trading programs to traders.
+These firms have been empowering traders by granting them access to the necessary capital to participate in the financial markets.

 Understanding funded trading programs

-Once the trader passes the test successfully, he will win a live-funded trading account from the prop firm.
-The profit earned on the account will be divided into a predetermined ratio commonly referred to as the profit split.
-However, the violation of rules or incurring a series of losses will lead to a termination of the account.
-If the trader remains interested in accessing a funded account, he must repeat the qualification process.
+Upon successfully completing the evaluation, the trader is granted a live-funded trading account from the proprietary firm.
+Profits earned on this account are divided based on a pre-established ratio, commonly known as the profit split.
+However, violating rules or experiencing a series of losses may result in the termination of the account.
+If the trader wishes to regain access to a funded account, they must re-engage in the qualification process.

 UPROFIT prop firm was founded in 2017, with its base of operations in Texas, the United States.
 UPROFIT provides traders with quality education to help them avoid financial pitfalls that tend to undermine their trading careers.
 In 2019, The company eventually transitioned into a prop firm and has been serving traders since then.